 ﴾61﴿ Wa in janahoo lissalmi fajnah lahaa wa tawakkal 'alal laah; innahoo Huwas Samee'ul 'Aleem

-﴾60﴿ And prepare for them whatever you can of war equipment, including prepared horses, with which you will terrify the enemy of Allah Almighty and your enemy And others besides them (the hypocrites) whom you do not know, Allah knows them.
-And whatever you spend, of whatever you have, in the way of Allah.
-You will be fully rewarded for it, and you will not be wronged
+﴾60﴿ And prepare against them whatever you are able of power and of steeds of war, by which you may terrify the enemy of Allah and your enemy, and others besides them whom you do not know—Allah knows them.
+And whatever you spend in the way of Allah will be repaid to you in full, and you will not be wronged.

-﴾61﴿ And if they desire peace, then you also desire it and submit yourself to Allah.
-Indeed, Allah is Hearing, Knowing of all things
+﴾61﴿ And if they incline towards peace, then you too incline towards it and put your trust in Allah.
+Surely, Allah is All-Hearing, All-Knowing over all things.

 [59] This is a warning for the deniers: when they break the covenant, they will not be able to escape the punishment of Allah, the Exalted.